nfroidure/knifecycle/README.md

 - isolation: isolate processing in a clean manner, per concerns;
 - functional programming ready: encapsulate global states allowing the rest of your application to be purely functional,
-- no circular dependencies for services: while circular dependencies are not a problem within purely functional libraries (require allows it), it may be harmful for your services, `knifecycle` impeach that while providing an `$injector` service à la Angular to allow accessing existing services references if you really need to,
+- no circular dependencies for services: circular dependencies are creating dead locks, `knifecycle` impeach that while providing an `$injector` service à la Angular to allow accessing existing services references if you really need to,
 - generate Mermaid graphs of the dependency tree,
 - auto-detect injected services names,
 - build raw initialization modules to avoid embedding Knifecycle in your builds,
 - optionally autoload services dependencies with custom logic.

-You can find all Knifecycle comptabile modules on NPM with the [knifecycle keyword](https://www.npmjs.com/search?q=keywords:knifecycle).
+You can find all Knifecycle compatible modules on NPM with the [knifecycle keyword](https://www.npmjs.com/search?q=keywords:knifecycle).

 ## Usage